Bernard Le Bovier de Fontenelle: Biography

-Fontenelle was born in Rouen, France (then the capital of Normandy) and died in Paris just one month before his 100th birthday.
+Fontenelle was born in Rouen, France (then the capital of Normandy) and died in Paris at age 99.
 His mother was the sister of great French dramatists Pierre and Thomas Corneille.
 His father, François le Bovier de Fontenelle, was a lawyer who worked in the provincial court of Rouen and came from a family of lawyers from Alençon.

 He trained in the law but gave up after one case, devoting his life to writing about philosophers and scientists, especially defending the Cartesian tradition.
 In spite of the undoubted merit and value of his writings, both to the laity and the scientific community, there is no question of his being a primary contributor to the field.
 He was a commentator and explicator and occasionally a passionate, though generally good-humoured, controversialist.

 He was educated at the college of the Jesuits, the Lycée Pierre Corneille (although it did not adopt the name of his uncle (Pierre Corneille) until 1873, about 200 years later).
 At the Lycée he showed a preference for literature and distinguished himself.

-According to Bernard de Fontenelle, Blondel was a disciple of Father Marin Mersenne at the Academia Parisiensis in the French capital, until 1649.
+According to Bernard de Fontenelle, François Blondel was a disciple of Father Marin Mersenne at the Academia Parisiensis in the French capital, until 1649.
 There he met "Messieurs Gassendi, Descartes, Hobbes, Roberval, and the two Pascals, father and son".

 Early work

 He began as a poet, writing a poem in Latin at the age of 13 and more than once competed for prizes of the Académie française, but he never won anything.
 He visited Paris from time to time and became friendly with the abbé de Saint-Pierre, the abbé Vertot and the mathematician Pierre Varignon.
 He witnessed, in 1680, the total failure of his tragedy Aspar.
-Fontenelle afterwards acknowledged the public verdict by burning his unfortunate drama.
+Fontenelle afterwards acknowledged the public verdict by burning his drama.
 His libretto for Pascal Collasse's Thétis et Pélée ("Thetis and Peleus"), which premiered at the Opéra de Paris in January, 1689, was received with great acclaim.

 His Lettres galantes du chevalier d'Her ..., published anonymously in 1685, was a collection of letters portraying worldly society of the time.
 It immediately made its mark.
 In 1686 his famous allegory of Rome and Geneva, slightly disguised as the rival princesses Mreo and Eenegu, in the Relation de l'île de Bornéo, gave proof of his daring in religious matters.
-But it was by his Nouveaux Dialogues des morts (1683) that Fontenelle established a genuine claim to high literary rank.
+Fontenelle's Nouveaux Dialogues des morts (1683) established a genuine claim to high literary rank.

-That claim was enhanced three years later by what has been summarised as the most influential work on the plurality of worlds in the period, Entretiens sur la pluralité des mondes (1686).
-He wrote extensively on the nature of the universe: Behold a universe so immense that I am lost in it.
+Three years later, he wrote the most influential work to date on the plurality of worlds, Entretiens sur la pluralité des mondes (1686).
+He wrote extensively on the nature of the universe: "Behold a universe so immense that I am lost in it.
 I no longer know where I am.
 I am just nothing at all.
-Our world is terrifying in its insignificance.
+Our world is terrifying in its insignificance."